stappersg/vBook/src/install/source/linux.md

 sudo cp ./example/os-dep/linux/vsmtp.service /etc/systemd/system
 ```

-Please note that vSMTP comes with a mechanism to drop privileges at startup and thus the service type must be set to `forking`.
-Do not modify this file unless you know what you are doing.
+Please note that vSMTP comes with a mechanism that drop privileges at startup.
+The service type must be set to `forking`.

 ```ini
 [Unit]